copsTvFan/cops-episode-guide/guide.md

 - (Fort Worth, TX -- 8:56 PM Officer Assistance Call) East Division -- Officer Brett Mills goes to where a woman in a red van is stopped in a parking lot.
-  She is told to get out and she keeps saying, “What did I do?”
+  She is told to get out and she keeps saying, "What did I do?"
 The van is stolen and she says Ty owns it and he brought it to her to drive it for him.
   She got out of court today for prostitution, evading arrest and trespassing.
   They find a crack pipe inside and the male passenger doesn't know anything.
   She freaks out, bangs her head against the trunk and says she can't breathe.
-  They hog tie her and she says, “I'm not going down for this.”
-Then she screams, “I'm being choked!”
+  They hog tie her and she says, "I'm not going down for this."
+Then she screams, "I'm being choked!"
 Officer Amy Rodriguez ties her hands in the back, she slams her head, says her wrists are bleeding and is taken to jail.
 - Jacksonville, FL -- Zone 1 (2:26 AM Burglary in Progress) Officer Terrence
   Hightower says martial arts keeps him focused.
 He finds a black guy in the